taufik-nurrohman/tick/README.md

 >     console.log('Fetching information about the online status of other users…');
 > }, 1000);
 >
-> // Fetch data every 10 seconds of user activity on the site!
 > function checkOnlineStatus() {
 >     throttleStart.call(this, e);
 > }